 Plutonium may be of any isotopic composition provided that the amount of Pu-241 is less than that of Pu-240 in the package

-The maximum mass of fissile nuclides in any package does not exceed 15 g;
+The total mass of fissile nuclides in any package does not exceed 15 g;

-The total mass of beryllium, hydrogenous material enriched in deuterium, graphite and other allotropic forms of carbon in an individual package shall not be greater than the mass of fissile nuclides in the package except where their total concentration does not exceed 1 g in any 1 000 g of material.
+The total mass of beryllium, hydrogenous material enriched in deuterium, graphite and other allotropic forms of carbon in an individual package shall not be greater than the mass of fissile nuclides in the package except where the total concentration of these materials does not exceed 1 g in any 1 000 g of material.
 Beryllium incorporated in copper alloys up to 4% in weight of the alloy does not need to be considered.

 [IAEA: 674]